blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/My custom Hyprland config.md

 - Programs to execute.

-I used AGS (Aylur's GTK Shell), SWWW Daemon (Simple Wayland Wallpaper Widget), PipeWire Audio Service, KDE Connect Daemon, KDE Connect Tray Indicator, [[Polkit]] KDE Agent, XHost command (To add a rule to allow programs launched as root to access the X server)
+I used AGS (Aylur's GTK Shell), SWWW Daemon (Simple Wayland Wallpaper Widget), PipeWire Audio Service, KDE Connect Daemon, KDE Connect Tray Indicator, [[Polkit]] KDE Agent, XHosts command (To add a rule to allow programs launched as root to access the X server)

-> [!info] More on XHost
+> [!info] More on XHosts
-> Hyprland already adds the XHost rule for the local user, and I had to add one for root.
+> Hyprland already adds the XHosts rule for the local user, and I had to add one for root.
 >
-> XHost is similar to XAuth, which does the same, but with setting up a magic number for authentication.
+> XHosts is similar to XAuth, which does the same, but with setting up a magic number for authentication.
 >
 > Both then use $XAUTHORITY, $HOME/.XAuthority, or other variables to get the access control list.